codeexcursion/CrossPlatformCommandLine/JFindReplace/README.md

 * Regex Replace flag will be -r and -replace followed by a String representing a regular expression replacement pattern.
 * Recursion flag will be -recursion.
 * Display content flag will be -c and -content.
+* Help flag will be -h or -help